frimtec/pikett-assist/README.md

 PAssist will supervise the phone signal strength and notifies you with a vibration pattern if the signal strength is bad or off (includes airplane mode).
-This ensures that you won't stay in a dead spot without recognize it during on-call duties.
+This ensures that you won't stay in a dead spot without recognizing it during on-call duties.

 ![Low/None signal alarm](images/PAssist_low_signal_alert.png)
 ![Low signal state info](images/PAssist_poor_signal.png)